Mary Cappello

 Mary Cappello is a writer and professor of English and Creative Writing at the University of Rhode Island.
 She is the author of five books of literary nonfiction, and her essays and experimental prose have been published in The Georgia Review, Salmagundi and Cabinet Magazine.
-Her work has been featured in The New York Times, Salon, The Huffington Post, in guest author blogs for Powell's Books, and on six separate occasions as Notable Essay of the Year in Best American Essays.
+Her work has been featured in The New York Times, Salon, The Huffington Post, in guest author blogs for Powell's Books, and on six occasions as Notable Essay of the Year in Best American Essays.
 A 2011 Guggenheim Fellow in Creative Arts/Nonfiction, she recently received a 2015 Berlin Prize from The American Academy in Berlin, a fellowship awarded to scholars, writers, composers, and artists who represent the highest standards of excellence in their fields.

 Education

 Cappello is originally from Darby, Pennsylvania, a suburb outside Philadelphia.
 She received her Ph.D. and M.A. from State University of New York, Buffalo, and her B.A. from Dickinson College.
 Cappello has taught at the University of Rhode Island, as a Fulbright Lecturer at the Gorky Literary Institute in Moscow, Russia, and at the University of Rochester.